 After seven years of working nights and juggling my personal life, I managed to complete my NVQ Level 3.
 I wanted another challenge in a patient-focused career, but full time university wasn’t a viable option for me.

-I applied to work at Wessex House, a child and adolescent mental health services (CAMHS) inpatient unit, and have loved every minute!
-I then got a place on the training course to be a nursing associate which has a mix of university study and NHS placements.
+I applied to work at Wessex House, a child and adolescent mental health services (CAMHS) inpatient unit, and loved every minute!
+I then got a place on the training course to be a nursing associate which had a mix of university study and NHS placements.

 What I do

 A typical day consists of supporting young patients to get up and attend education in the mornings.
 This is part of their therapeutic timetable to help them recover without affecting him or her academically.

 In the afternoon, I work closely with occupational therapists to support group work on mental health topics such as coping with anxiety and depression.
 In the evenings, I provide one-to-one support for patients who may ask for or require assistance if they are in a distressed state.

 Once I’m in a permanent nursing associate role, I will be in charge of the medication round on the ward, and be able to assess and write risk assessments for patients in my care.
 I will also be a shift co-ordinator so I can delegate jobs to other support workers and healthcare assistants.

 The best bit about my job - and sometimes the upsetting part too - is the one-to-one contact I have with my patients.
 I support them with day-to-day things like shopping, cooking and even baking.

 Sometimes, all the patient wants is a cup of tea and a chat; other times, they may need to talk to me about something that has been causing them a lot of emotional pain.